 No Huge Annual Fees

 That makes the Chase Sapphire Preferred look like a bargain in comparison.
 It’s annual fee clocks in at just $95 per year.
 And with the ability to earn 80k Chase Ultimate Rewards points after spending $4,000 in the first 3 months, you can easily come out way ahead on that annual fee investment.

-Here’s a look at all the benefits on the card:
+Here’s a look at all the benefits the Chase Sapphire Preferred Card offers:

-- Earn 60,000 Bonus Points after spending spend $4,000 on purchases within three months of account opening.
+- Earn 80,000 Bonus Points after spending spend $4,000 on purchases within three months of account opening.
 This bonus is only around for a limited time and is rumored to be ending in early November, 2020.

-- Redeem Chase Ultimate Rewards points for 1.25 cents per point, which makes this sign-up bonus worth at least $1,000 toward travel or everyday purchases through the Pay Yourself Back benefit.
+- Redeem Chase Ultimate Rewards points for 1.25 cents per point through Chase, which makes this sign-up bonus worth at least $1,000 toward travel or everyday purchases through the Pay Yourself Back benefit.

-- Earn 2x Points on Travel and Restaurants Worldwide when you put those charges on your Preferred card, plus 1 point per dollar on all other spending.
+- Earn 2x Points on Travel and Restaurants Worldwide when you put those charges on your Chase Sapphire Preferred card, plus 1 point per dollar on all other spending.

 - No Foreign Transaction Fees on any purchase in any country.